osamaashraf6/portfolio/README.md

 # Portfolio.

-> This branch (mobile__menu) I did it by contributing with my coding partner we did in this branch the followings 👌 :
+> This branch (popup__details) I did it by contributing with my coding partner we did in this branch the followings 👌 :

-- [x] When the user clicks (or taps) the hamburger button, the mobile menu appears.
+-  When the user clicks (or taps) the button to check project details, the popup with details about the project appears.
-- [x] When the user clicks (or taps) the close (X) button, the mobile menu disappears.
+- When the user clicks (or taps) the close (X) button, the popup disappears.
-- [x] When the user clicks (or taps) any of the mobile menu options, the mobile menu disappears.💯
-- [x] When the user clicks (or taps) any of the mobile menu options, a correct part of the page is displayed.
+-  We used a JavaScript array to store all of the information for all projects.💯
+-  We stored the following pieces of data in a JavaScript object, at a minimum: name, description, featured image, technologies, link to live version, link to source.
+-  We updated the main page so that the projects section is created dynamically using the information stored in that JavaScript object.
+Remember, all of the HTML in that section is created when the page loads.
+-  We implemented popups for both mobile and desktop screen sizes:

 ## Built With